wbreauxiii-lgtm/cv-project-Emotion-Recognition-from-Faces/README.md

 - **Model:** YOLOv11 Small (Ultralytics)
 - **Frameworks:** PyTorch, Ultralytics, OpenCV (on Kaggle/Colab)
 - The YOLOv11 architecture supports both detection and classification.
-- The small variant, YOLOv11s, is fast and lightweight — ideal for real-time emotion recognition.
+- The small variant, YOLOv11s, is fast and lightweight, ideal for real-time emotion recognition.
 - Using Kaggle and Colab notebooks provides dataset access and GPU acceleration for efficient training.

 ---